cedro-gasque/cedro-gasque.github.io/_posts/2020-02-06-power-creep.md

   <figcaption align="center"><i><a href="">Seton's Scout</a>: the DM's nightmare.</i></figcaption>
 </figure>

-As you can see, the average amount of subtypes probably increased over time.
+As you can see, the average amount of creature types probably increased over time.
 But that's just because Wizards of the Coast hasn't errata'd enough cards.